 You can get training in the basics in a variety of ways.
 From online courses from individual artists, local community college, and private workshops or ateliers.

-A major one is the cost of art school.
+A major detractor is the crazy cost of art school.

 In the US, an art school degree can cost over $30,000+ per year.
-Which means shelling out $100,000 for an art degree.
+Which means shelling out over $120,000 for an art degree.
 With no guarantee of making a living from selling your art after graduation.

-Because of community college, you're saving money at the beginning of your traditional art education.
-Giving you more money to travel to workshops, conventions, or to take online courses.
+In a community college, you're saving money at the beginning of your traditional art education.
+Learning the basics.
+Giving you more money to travel to workshops, conventions, or take online courses.